-Daniel M. Kolkey has served as an Associate Justice on the California Court of Appeal, Third Appellate District, and as Counsel to the Governor of California.
-A partner in the San Francisco office of Gibson, Dunn & Crutcher since 2003, Mr. Kolkey is chair of the firm’s California Appellate Law Practice Group, a member of the firm’s national appellate and constitutional law practice group, and a member of the Litigation Department.
+Daniel M. Kolkey focuses his practice on appellate litigation.
+He is a partner in the San Francisco office of the law firm, Gibson, Dunn & Crutcher since 2003.
+He is also a chairperson of the firm’s California Appellate Law Practice Group.
+He is a member of its national appellate and constitutional law practice group.
+He is also a member of the Litigation Department.

-Ranked in the first tier for California Appellate Litigation by Chambers USA in 2010, 2011, 2012, 2013, 2014, 2015, 2016, and 2017 and awarded the prestigious Clay Award as an Attorney of the Year in the fields of Government/Public Policy, Appellate law, Real Estate and Development, and Sports Law for “extraordinary achievement” in the years 2004, 2006, 2015, and 2016, respectively, Mr. Kolkey’s practice focuses on appellate litigation.
+He has also won the prestigious Clay Award as an Attorney of the Year for his extraordinary achievement in the fields of Public Policy, Appellate law, Real Estate and Development, and Sports Law in the years 2004, 2006, 2015, and 2016, respectively.

 Rate : $$$